This past year has been a year that I will never forget.

 When Sweet Guy saw me walking up to him all dressed up in my wedding dress, with a veil and the whole shabang, I've never seen him stare so.

 I'm a Type 1 diabetic.
 Diagnosed January 24, 2007.
-24 years old, I have been married four years now.
+26 years old, I have been married seven years now.

 I started these blogs with the hope that someone would stumble across them and that they would help them in some way.

-But short of that, these blogs are mostly glimpses into my hectic life, working my butt off being a wife, friend, daughter and sister.
+But short of that, these blogs are mostly glimpses into my hectic life, working my butt off being a wife, friend, daughter, sister and manager.

 I'm not a doctor nor do I have any medical training beyond my personal education.
 I do not make sense half the time, just bear with me.
 Also, if I ever quote you, know that I'm not going to get it just right.
 I've got a memory like a sieve.
 I'll do my best to paraphrase accurately.
 If I have an opinion that rubs wrong, well it’s my opinion.
 Like my history teacher said, Opinions are like armpits: everybody else’s stink.